microsoft/EdgeML/Applications/GesturePod/README.md

 GesturePod is a plug-and-play, gesture recognition device.
 In this repository we share:

-a) the code that powers the GesturePod on MKR1000 - ARM Cortex M0+ class microcontroller, and on your workstation
+a) Code that powers the GesturePod, recognizes the the gesture and communicates the gesture over Bluetooth Low Energy (BLE).

-b) a pertrained model that recognizes 5 gestures - Double Tap, Right Twist, Left Twist, Twirl and Double Swipe with an accuracy of 99.87.
+b) A pertrained model that recognizes 5 gestures - Double Tap, Right Twist, Left Twist, Twirl and Double Swipe with an accuracy of 99.87.

 ## Organization